Fees and Accounts

 New & Existing Undergraduate Students:

-The Course Fee includes tuition and examination fees, but does not include repeat examination fee, late payment fee or late registration fee.
+The Course Fee includes tuition and examination fees, but does not include repeat examination fees, late payment fees or late registration fees.

 Tuition fees may be paid by the Exchequer in respect of EU nationals who have been ordinarily resident in an EU/EEA/Swiss State for at least three of the five years preceding their entry to their third-level course and who meet the criteria of the scheme.
 Eligibility under the scheme is determined at date of entry to the course.

 The scheme is subject to the the following conditions:

 - Tuition fees will be paid in respect only of students attending full-time undergraduate courses.

 - The courses must, other than exceptionally, be of a minimum of two years duration.